AbbyCorceiro/ZapazAPI/README.md

 <h3>About the API</h3>
 <p>This API was created with learning purposes!
 It's just an example on how to use GET, POST, PUT, and DELETE on HTTPS request.</p>
 <p>Also is intended to be a very basic example for a storage service interface for a "Sneakers Shop" like Adidas or Nike</p>
+<p>The API is using swagger for testing, and Entity Framework for the migrations to the database</p>

 # Documentation
 <ul>
   <li>Added model and database context</li>
   <li>Installed neccesary packages for Swagger and Entity Framework</li>
-  <li>Added GET endpoints for getting all the products or get them by id, size, availability</li>
+  <li>Added GET endpoints for getting all the products or get them by id, size, availability, color, genre, sport type</li>
 </ul>

 # <h3>What's Next (To do):